3C. Support and Intervention

 Impact > IntentRemember, impact over intent.
 Here on LoveyCube, discipline and how others are held accountable is no different between someone who intentionally made the mistake and someone who unintentionally made the mistake.
 Discipline and accountability is based off of the impact it has had in the community, not the intent of the user in violation.
 The reason for this is because even if the mistake is unintentional, it still causes harm, users are still responsible for it, and they are also responsible for learning and growing from that mistake.
 Intentional or unintentional, they're expected to make sure it doesn't happen again.

 Lovinity does not tolerate giving users more lenient discipline or "free passes" for unintentional violations.
 All users are expected to be held responsible for their actions regardless of intent.
 Staff found to be basing discipline based on intent and not impact will be required to have an intervention with Lovinity and may ultimately lose their position if it continues.

 In this exercise, you will be presented with a few conflict situations.
 Please send a message to the staff who is training you explaining possible ways you could resolve the conflicts presented in these examples.

 - A user has made multiple forum topics about Black Lives Matter.
 In all these topics, another user tries to counter these topics by explaining that All Lives Matter, not just Black Lives.
 The user who made the topics gets upset because the point of BLM is to dismantle the oppression of Black individuals and show love for Black culture.
+An intense and unnecessarily dramatic argument breaks out between the two users.
 How would you handle this conflict?